×

 Get Quote

 "Spend as much time prior to moving as possible in different months of the year to experience the seasonal changes.
 Also, try to stay as near as your choice property if not in/on it to experience everything that will be around you.
-Roosters crowing, dogs barking, pigs grunting, early street cleaners or whatever can make a real difference, good and bad," said another expat in San Juan del Sur, Nicaragua.
+Roosters crowing, dogs barking, pigs grunting, early street cleaners or whatever can make a real difference, good and bad," remarked another expat in San Juan del Sur, Nicaragua.

 Other Questions: